 Before The VoC Interview

 Before you are ready to start interviewing, a lot of preparation is required.
-Immediately before the interview these steps
+Immediately before the interview undertake these steps:

 - Make yourself familiar with ecosystem / area under investigation.

-- Identify suitable candidates and schedule interviews (typically based on draft customer persona(s) or other market segment information).
+- Identify suitable candidates , typically based on draft customer persona(s) or other market segment information) and schedule interviews .